Intermittent Fasting While Breastfeeding – Overview

 - Weight loss or lack of weight gain.

-In case you do decide to begin intermittent fasting while breastfeeding, here are a few tips you should follow.
+If you begin intermittent fasting while breastfeeding, here are a few tips you should follow.

 Intermittent fasting with breastfeeding is not fully proven, and its effects vary from one to the next.
 There are some tips to follow.